 Community Engagement at The Center uses dynamic, proactive, and responsive strategies to engage the entire San Diego LGBTQ community with a priority to engage those not yet connected to The Center’s services or programs.
 We do this through representation at various community events, tours of Center facilities, serving as expert panelists, presenters, and trainers throughout the region, hosting Advisory Committees like the LGBT Veterans Wall of Honor Advisory Council and the Black LGBTQ Community Advisory Committee, creating original programming, and so much more.
 Community Engagement strives to share out about The Center’s services and programs to educate, excite, and bring people into The Center through whatever pathway feels good for them and to provide the services they need so that everyone feels welcomed, valued, and supported.
 The Center strives to create relationships with clients and community partners that enfold community members into our decision making, advocacy, and initiatives so that The Center is representative of our San Diego LGBTQ community.

-If you are interested in partnering with or learning about The Center, please reach out to Director of Community Engagement & Equity, Helen Weldeghiorgis (she/her/hers) at email@example.com
+If you are interested in partnering with or learning about The Center, please email email@example.com.

 During the COVID-19 pandemic, many of The Center’s Community Engagement events and services are virtual.
 Please reach out to firstname.lastname@example.org or 619.692.2077 x106 for specific information during this time.